Vigris/all-work-no-play/README.md

 ## What's the tech?

 The game is written in [Inform 7 6M62](http://inform7.com/download/).
+Although I love the idea of illustration and presentation, there's currently no plan to add graphics.

+## What constraints do you have?

 I'm trying to be as idiomatic as possible.
 However, this is going to be a learning experience in how to actually finish a freaking project, so therefore I'm imposing a number of rules on myself.
 These are as follows:

 ### Make it as simple as possible.